 Alan spends volunteer time with organizations that require preservation of, or construction for, historic buildings.
 He is a tireless athlete in an effort to raise money and awareness for cancer and diabetes, riding in 2-day cross state bike race.
 When he had to veer off the course for a burger and shake in order to finish, he turned to running, completing the Boston Marathon in 1994.
 Alan also supports youth education through caddy and mentoring programs.

-Senior Vice President of Finance - Trust Family Industries
+Senior Vice President of Finance - Samtex (USA)

-Shiham Ghouse joined Brandot in 2012 as the Senior Vice President of Finance.
-Shiham is responsible for the Strategic Financial Management of Brandot International, Ltd., where he will lead the company in strategic domestic and international financial growth.
+Shiham Ghouse joined TFI in 2012 as the Senior Vice President of Finance.
+Shiham is responsible for the Strategic Financial Management of Trust Family Industries, where he will lead the company in strategic domestic and international financial growth.

 Shiham also served as the Director of Finance for Finagle a Bagel, a Boston-based manufacturer and quick serve restaurant chain.
 At the forefront of the Finance Department, Shiham shepherded the company through its expansion phase, where he lead a major reorganization of the finance department in support of the company's fast-tracked growth.